22 July 2013 by Anna Staford

 Some insurers insist on your carrying an EHIC.
 At Globelink Travel Insurance, we don’t.
 In fact, we don’t insist on your having an EHIC at all (though if you do end up having to use one, we’ll waive certain excess payments and contributions you’d normally have to pay.)
 Our policies are there to protect you in the situations described above, not to mention covering you for travel delays, lost or stolen luggage etc. Do remember, incidentally, that Sod’s law still applies, even if you ARE only nipping to GB to see the folk back home!

 A final, vital word to anyone who’s planning to stop off in the UK before travelling further afield.
 Be sure you arrange any cover BEFORE you leave home - or your policy won’t be valid.
 If you live in another country, don’t be tempted to book cover using a friend’s UK address because you’ve left arrangements to the last minute.
-Single trip holiday insurance must cover the whole of your return trip, from the date you leave your country of residence to the date you return to you country of residence.
+Single Trip travel insurance must cover the whole of your return trip, from the date you leave your country of residence to the date you return to you country of residence.
 Giving a UK address when you’re a Spanish resident for example, is fraud.
 You won’t be covered, and if you do try to make a claim, prepare to face the music!